geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Tacita Dean's observation on color as a fiction of light.
   - Balancing scientific understanding and emotional response to sunsets.
 - Awe and Gratitude for Sunsets
-  - The author's personal experience of feeling small yet grateful.
+  - John's personal experience of feeling small yet grateful.
   - Toni Morrison's perspective on the sufficiency of beauty.
   - Viewing sunsets as enough in themselves.
 - Vulnerability and Beauty
   - Reflection on vulnerability through the example of a dog.
-  - The author's fear of exposing vulnerability and earnestness.
+  - John's fear of exposing vulnerability and earnestness.
   - Embracing vulnerability as a means to perceive beauty.
 - The Act of Embracing Beauty
   - Photographer Alec Soth's view on vulnerability and beauty.